-- Visit the Office of International Programs (OIP) (77 Dunster Street).
+- Visit the Office of International Education (OIE) (77 Dunster Street).
 They will help you figure out where/how to apply.
-Applications are done through Studio Abroad.
+Applications are done through the OIE Study Abroad website.

 - Once you have been accepted to a program, please bring relevant course syllabi to a concentration advisor (or, during the summer, email Jeff Miron) .
 They will determine whether a course can count for Ec credit and submit department approval through Studio Abroad when you meet.
 Your course plan is tentative at this stage.
 If you change your course plan while abroad, Studio Abroad will notify your concentration advisor, who can approve (or not) changes.

 Will My Course Count?To count as an economics elective, a course taken abroad must:

 - Employ primarily an economic methodology (i.e., use the tools from intro and intermediate economics, not primarily case studies, interviews, etc.)